 Cyber Monday - 26th November

 Cyber Monday is just like Black Friday really.
-Although the difference is that a lot of people (in the U.S.) are off work on the Friday, but back to work on the Monday.
-So we guess it’s easier to order online than hit the shops on the Monday.
+Although the difference is that a lot of people (in the U.S.) are off work on Friday, but back to work on Monday.
+So we guess it’s easier to order online than hit the shops on Monday.
 Most of the deals from Black Friday go right through to Cyber Monday anyway.
 Many retailers count Cyber Monday as the official start to the Christmas shopping period.

 Small Business Saturday - 1st December

 This one is relatively new.
 It is a campaign with the sole aim of supporting small businesses.
 Shop local sort of vibe.
 Originally this started offline on the high street but some agile traders have been able to take the promotion online.
 And why not?
 Small Business Saturday reaches millions of customers and businesses each year.
 Why not join and get involved here.

 Free Shipping Day is a promotion that combines a promise to deliver by Christmas Eve with the real sweetener that is Free Delivery.
 If you can afford to include free delivery on all orders then it might be worth getting on board.
 Probably not something you’d want to advertise in advance though, as it might tempt people to hold off ordering until the 16th.

 Many online retailers benefit from winning last minute sales due to offering a guaranteed Christmas delivery.
 What is the last date that you will be able to accept orders until?
 Bear in mind that you will need time to fulfil orders, but once you know, make sure you shout about it across your site.